A trip to some of the most significant Roman sites in the Alentejo.Quick Details

 Private Full-Day Tour: ~8 hours | €100 per person A minimum of 2 people are required for the tour.
 Available 7 days a week.
 Full-Day Tour Details

 Join us on this tour to discover the region’s renowned Roman sites, encompassing a religious space (the Roman Temple of Évora), a villa (Torre de Palma), and a town (Ammaia).
-Our tour will commence in the captivating historical centre of Évora, a UNESCO World Heritage Site.
-Our meeting point will be the renowned Roman Temple of Évora at 9:00am.
-Here, we will delve into the fascinating history of this remarkable structure and discover more about the captivating Roman era of Évora.
+Our tour will commence in the historical centre of Évora, a UNESCO World Heritage Site.
+Our meeting point will be the Roman Temple of Évora at 9:00am.
+Here, we will delve into the history of this remarkable structure.
+We will then hop in our van and make our way to our second stop.
 While en route to the Roman villa of Torre de Palma, situated a little over an hour away, we will continue our discussion.
-At this site, you will learn more about the Roman villa culture of Portugal and have the opportunity to visit the charming museum, the well-preserved Roman structures, and, most notably, the exquisite collection of beautiful mosaics.
+At this site, you will learn more about the Roman villa culture of Portugal and have the opportunity to visit the informative interpretive centre, the site's well-preserved Roman structures, and, most notably, the exquisite collection of beautiful mosaics.

 You will have some free time to explore Torre de Palma at your own pace, and once everyone is ready, we will proceed to our next stop – lunch!
 We will stop for lunch in the town of Castelo de Vide, approximately 45 minutes away from Torre de Palma .